 The resulting improvements include Quarterly turnover improving from 9.6% to 6.8% across Extendicare and employee engagement increased by 6 points with almost 16,000 surveys completed.
 Extendicare has a nationwide Care Champion Program which celebrates the meaningful work, commitment and passion demonstrated by our dedicated team members.
 This program places a spotlight on team members who go above and beyond to improve care, every day for our residents.
 Active team members at our long-term care homes can be nominated by our residents, family members, co-workers or managers for special recognition of the extraordinary care they provide.

-Some of the innovative practices to improve recruitment and retention workplace culture, and staff experience at our home include:
+Some innovative practices to improve recruitment and retention your home has planned to improve recruitment, retention, workplace culture, or staff experience include: